What is (good) web design?

 You’ve probably already met the faceless folk in muted colors on our pages and social media posts who tell you about a new feature or function.

 Memes and emojis are no longer restricted to social media and chat.
-They make us see things lightly, with a sense of humor and they bring the point across.
+They make us see things lightly, with a sense of humor and they help bring the point across.
 Websites thus blend more harmoniously with what is presented on their social media equivalents.

 Interactive web design

-Any website that creates an interaction with the visitor; be it through a bot, a poll, a quiz or a form, uses interactive web design.
+Any website that creates an interaction with the visitor; be it through a bot, a poll, a quiz, or a form, uses interactive web design.
 True interaction goes a step further by making the visitor feel empowered and in control.
 They know where to get intuitive navigation.
 They can ask questions anytime or give feedback.

 Unconventional styles